Science fiction: Social influence

 Space exploration was predicted in August 1958 by the science fiction magazine Imagination.

 Science fiction's rapid increase in popularity during the first half of the 20th century was closely tied to public respect for science during that era, as well as the rapid pace of technological innovation and new inventions.
 Science fiction has often predicted scientific and technological progress.
 Some works imagine that this progress will tend to improve human life and society, for instance, the stories of Arthur C. Clarke and Star Trek.
 Other works, such as H.G.
 Wells's The Time Machine and Aldous Huxley's Brave New World, warn of possible negative consequences.

 In 2001 the National Science Foundation conducted a survey of "Public Attitudes and Public Understanding: Science Fiction and Pseudoscience".
 The survey found that people who read or prefer science fiction may think about or relate to science differently than other people.
 Such people also tend to support the space program and efforts to contact extraterrestrial civilizations.
 Carl Sagan wrote that "Many scientists deeply involved in the exploration of the solar system (myself among them) were first turned in that direction by science fiction."

 Science fiction has predicted several existing inventions, such as the atomic bomb, robots, and borazon.
 In the 2020 TV series Away, astronauts use a Mars rover called InSight to listen for a landing on Mars.
 In 2022, scientists actually used InSight to listen for the landing of a spacecraft.

 Science fiction can act as a vehicle for analyzing and recognizing a society's past, present, and potential future social relationships with the other.
-Science fiction offers a medium for and a representation of alterity and differences in social identity.
+It offers a medium for and a representation of alterity and differences in social identity.
 Brian Aldiss described science fiction as "cultural wallpaper".

 This broad influence can be seen in the trend for writers to use science fiction as a tool for advocacy and generating cultural insights, as well as for educators who teach across a range of academic disciplines beyond the natural sciences.
 Scholar and science fiction critic George Edgar Slusser said that science fiction "is the one real international literary form we have today, and as such has branched out to visual media, interactive media and on to whatever new media the world will invent in the 21st century.
 Crossover issues between the sciences and the humanities are crucial for the century to come."